FranklineMisango/Lumibot_Algorithms/README.md

     ```bash
     export EMAIL_ADDRESS="your_email@example.com"
     export EMAIL_PASSWORD="your_email_password"
+    export ALPACA_API_KEY = "your_apca_api_key_id"
+    export ALPACA_API_SECRET_KEY =  "your_apca_secret_key"

     ```

 ## 📈 Usage

 1. **Prepare your tick data**:
-    - Ensure you have CSV files for each ticker in the `tick_data` directory.
+    - Ensure the program is downloadinf files for each ticker in the `tick_data` directory.
 Each file should follow the structure:
       ```csv
       Datetime,Open,High,Low,Close,Adj Close,Volume
       2024-09-05 10:32,54.209999084472656,54.209999084472656,54.18000030517578,54.209999084472656,54.209999084472656,0
+    - You can also run `python run Alpacafetchmain.py` and fetch data from alpaca real-time(requires subscription) but can be used for historical data
       ```

-2. **Run the algorithm**:
+2. **Run the algorithm (You can tweak and add more strategies inside algorithms/defined Technical Indicators)**:
     ```bash
     python main.py
     ```